-'''

 <pubStatus uri = "http://cv.iptc.org/newscodes/pubstatusg2/usable" />

-'''

 Further, in NewsML-G2 v2.18 onwards, other properties with QCode Type values had "URI siblings" added, for example properties with @role may now have a value expressed as @roleuri.
 In NewsML-G2 v2.20, properties with a mandatory @qcode were changed so that @uri may be used instead.
-For details of these changes, see Chapter 14 of the full Guidelines.
+For details of these changes, see Full list of the QCode type attributes and their URI siblings.

-7.6.3 Optional Properties
+7.5.3 Optional Properties

-The following optional properties are frequently used by G2 providers.
+The following optional properties are frequently used by NewsML-G2 providers.

-7.6.3.1 First Created
+7.5.3.1 First Created